 Step #2: Sheath insertion

 Using fluoroscopy in the AP projection, advance a 0.032-inch J tip guidewire to the superior vena cava (SVC).
 Using transesophageal echo (TEE) to confirm guidewire placement in the SVC.
-When the sheath is approximately 3-4 cm superior to the cavoatrial junction (CAJ), remove the 0.032 wire.
-Then confirm guidewire placement in the SVC.
+Advance the sheath until it is approximately 3-4 cm superior to the cavoatrial junction (CAJ), remove the 0.032 wire.

 Step #3: Needle Insertion

 Insert the needle, with stylet in place, into the sheath.
 When the needle is positioned approximately 4 cm from the tip of the sheath, remove the stylet.
 Connect the luerlock of the needle to the pressure link and flush the needle with saline.

 Step #4: Pullback

 Hold the sheath together with the Brockenbrough needle at 5-6 o’clock.
 Use TEE to see the posterior wall of the septum and the AO to ensure that neither structures get punctured.
 Using TEE visualization, pull the needle and sheath back until they fall into the fossa.
 Applying gentle forward pressure, tenting can be seen and position checked using TEE.
 This is to avoid puncture of the AO and pericardium and to determine height of puncture site on septum.